sujit-saravanan/Stitch/README.md

      [init] - initializes a stitch project

      [run] - builds and runs the project
-          [dev] - builds and runs the project in debug mode [release] - builds and runs the project in release mode
+          [debug] - builds and runs the project in debug mode [release] - builds and runs the project in release mode

-     [modules] - creates or deletes modules
-          [create] - creates all modules passed as arguments [delete] - deletes all modules passed as arguments
+     [build] - builds the project but does not run it [debug] - builds the project in debug mode [release] - builds the project in release mode

      [set] - sets a CMake/compiler variable
           [compiler-flags] - sets the compiler flags to passed arguments [cpp-version] - sets the C++ version to passed argument [project-name] - sets the project name to passed argument

-     [build] - builds the project but does not run it [dev] - builds the project in debug mode [release] - builds the project in release mode
+     [create] - creates .cpp + .h files for all the passed arguments

+     [delete] - deltes .cpp + .h files for all the passed arguments

      [help] - prints out this help string